espressomd/espresso/doc/sphinx/inter.rst

-angle :math:`\phi` between the vectors from this particle to the two others determines the interaction. is the bending constant, and the optional parameter :math:`\phi_0` is the equilibirum bond angle in radian ranging from 0 to :math:`\pi`.
+angle :math:`\phi` between the vectors from this particle to the two others determines the interaction. is the bending constant, and the optional parameter :math:`\phi_0` is the equilibirum bond angle in radians ranging from 0 to :math:`\pi`.
 If this parameter is not given, it defaults to :math:`\phi_0 = \pi`, which corresponds to a stretched configuration.
 For example, for a bond defined by